thoff1331/Bowling_scoreboard/README.md

 ---

-Create React App is licensed with the MIT License.
+## Create React App is licensed with the MIT License.
 More info can be found in the License.md file in the root directory.

+I need to work on a way to add different Players Names and also add a button to reset the entire board and also trigger a color change for who is winning.